QuingKhaos/pyelectrictiles/README.md

 Adds electric tile variants for all Pyanodons tiles.
 Each electric tile variant is unlocked at the same tech as the base tile.

+Also fixes the original electric tiles to have the same movement speed/vehicle properties as the corresponding tiles modified by Pynanodons.

 ## Legal Notice

 Pyanodons Electric Tiles is not officially endorsed or recognised by Pyanodons INC.